How to file your income taxes

 • Self-employed income (รายได้จากการประกอบอาชีพอิสระ): Self-employed workers must pay income tax on their earnings at the same rates as employees.

-• Shares: gains from selling shares are subject to income tax.
+• Shares: Gains from selling shares are subject to income tax.
 Sales of securities listed on the Stock Exchange of Thailand (ตลาดหลักทรัพย์แห่งประเทศไทย) are exempt.
 Non-residents must pay a rate of 15% on share sales.

-Latest news about income taxes in Thailand in 2024
+Latest news about Thai income tax in 2025

 Income tax bandTax rate